Desertification has been described as “the greatest environmental challenge of our time” and climate change is making it worse.

 Then there are underlying causes as well, the IPBES report notes, including “economic, demographic, technological, institutional and cultural drivers”.

 Looking first at the role of the climate, a significant factor is that the land surface is warming more quickly than the Earth’s surface as a whole.
-(This is because the land has a lower “heat capacity” than the water in the oceans, which means it needs less heat to raise its temperature.)
+(Recent research shows that this is because the “lapse rate” – the rate that air temperatures decrease with height through the atmosphere – is experiencing larger decreases over the ocean than land.
+This results in smaller increases in surface ocean temperatures compared to the land surface as global temperatures rise.)
 So, while global average temperatures are around 1.1C warmer now than in pre-industrial times, the land surface has warmed by approximately 1.7C.
 The chart below compares changes in land temperatures in four different records with a global average temperature since 1970 (blue line).Global average land temperatures from four datasets: CRUTEM4 (purple), NASA (red), NOAA (yellow) and Berkeley (grey) for 1970 to the present day, relative to a 1961-90 baseline.
 Also shown is global temperature from the HadCRUT4 record (blue).
 Chart by Carbon Brief using Highcharts.

 While this sustained, human-caused warming can by itself add to heat stress faced by vegetation, it is also linked to worsening extreme weather events, explains Prof Lindsay Stringer, a professor in environment and development at the University of Leeds and a lead author on the land degradation chapter of the forthcoming IPCC land report.
 She tells Carbon Brief: